Marton–New Plymouth line: Northern end: New Plymouth–Manutahi

 Like the southern end, the first portion of the northern section was built as part of a different railway.
 Construction of what became the Waitara Branch began on 21 August 1873, with the line finished on 14 October 1875.
 The next year, construction began on the MNPL south from Sentry Hill after John Brogden and Sons were awarded the contract for the first section in January.
 Until 1908, the Waitara line was the through route to New Plymouth with the MNPL branching at Sentry Hill, but in that year the junction was moved slightly south to Lepperton and the MNPL became the through route.
 The first portion of the line south opened on 30 November 1877 to Inglewood, followed by an extension to Stratford on 17 December 1879.

 Short stages of the line were opened over the next two years, including to Eltham on 7 February 1881.
 On 1 August 1881 the first train from New Plymouth reached Hawera, carrying 300 passengers, although the line was not handed over to the Railways Department from the Public Works Department until 20 October 1881.
 The final section of approximately 16 kilometres from Hawera to Manutahi passed through rugged country and required viaducts over the Tangahoe and Manawapou Rivers.
 Due to wet weather, surveying took longer than expected, and in 1882, contracts had still not been let despite the imminent completion of the southern portion to Manutahi.
 The Wellington Chamber of Commerce applied pressure on the Public Works Department to prioritise the section's approval, fearing that its construction was in jeopardy and any failure to link the two railheads would be considerably detrimental to both the profitability of the existing railway network and to the wider economy.
 The final section was subsequently granted approval and it was not until 23 March 1885 that construction was finished and the through line from Marton to New Plymouth was open for revenue service.

+Manawapou viaduct was swept away by a flood on 2 March 1966.
+A 169 ft temporary trestle viaduct replaced it on 6 April.
+A permanent viaduct opened in November 1969.